DanielJonesEB/engineerbetter.com/_posts/2017-05-08-rings-cloud-native.markdown

 It's important to remember that each enterprise is a complex adaptive system; in reality nobody finds such neat boundaries in their contexts, especially at the outer ring.
 Rather than implying we should silo our thinking, the purpose of the model is to shine a light on common patterns and anti-patterns so we can surface and anticipate issues and cross-cutting concerns.

 In the absence of this kind of awareness enterprise silos will tend to optimise locally, addressing a single area in isolation.
 Often a particular team or business unit will engage with us to solve a particular problem and quickly find that the outcomes they imagined are actually limited by other areas outside their direct control.
-The lesson here is that achieving meaningful and sustaining change requires an understanding of the entire system that is flowing value to customers.
+The lesson here is that achieving meaningful change requires an understanding of the entire system that is flowing value to customers.

 ## Self-Service Platforms